masoncfrancis/CS3450-5-App/README.md

 $ source venv/bin/activate
 ```

-To activate the virtual environment in Windows, run this command from the project folder root:
+To activate the virtual environment in Windows, open Windows PowerShell and run this command from the project folder root:

 ```
 $ .\venv\Scripts\activate